Today, effective and efficient communication and project management are key to ensuring productivity in the workplace.

 Choosing a tool shouldn’t be based solely on name recognition or the number of users on the platform, especially when it can alter key workplace processes like communication and teamwork.

-So where does that leave us then?
-Below we’ll do a deep dive, first looking at Slack and Basecamp, including their advantages and disadvantages.
+So where does that leave us, then?
+Below, we’ll do a deep dive, first looking at Slack and Basecamp, including their advantages and disadvantages.

-Slack vs. Basecamp – The Lowdown
+Slack vs. Basecamp: The Lowdown

 Cost

-Deciding on the more cost-efficient option ultimately depends on the number of users whom you’ll be providing access to the platform.
+Deciding on the more cost-efficient option ultimately depends on the number of users to whom you’ll be providing access to the platform.

-Getting Started
+Getting started

 Slack, however, will require you to check your email for a confirmation code, as well as create a workplace name.
 Both tools allow you to invite your teammates to join from the get-go.

-From there, landing on the platforms’ homepages provides you two different onboarding experiences.
+From there, landing on the platforms’ homepages provides you with two different onboarding experiences.
 Visual learners and fans of video content will appreciate Basecamp’s comprehensive and worthwhile introduction video.

-User Experience and Interface
+User experience and interface

-Navigating Slack, meanwhile, takes some getting used to as many of its features are hidden behind buttons.
+Navigating Slack, meanwhile, takes some getting used to, as many of its features are hidden behind buttons.
 Slack does let you customize the color bar, though.

-Task Management
+Task management

 Communication